From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 For example, the growing presence of diversity and inclusion in popular discourse is prompting organizations to give greater prominence to this issue within their organization.

-Well-being at work and human management methods are also issues of concern to employees.
-People want to work in a job that allows them to develop, but also to have time for their personal activities.
+Well-being at work and human management methods are also issues of particular concern for employees.
+People want to have a job that allows them to develop, but also to have time for their personal activities.

 Diversity and inclusion will be central in 2024.
 Job seekers are now attracted to companies that demonstrate openness and aim for equitable representation of all groups in society in the workplace.